 “Fentanyl is the most dangerous drug on the market.
 Most people have no idea the danger they put themselves in and to those around them by using fentanyl for recreational use.”

 Fentanyl is one of the most leading causes for death caused by overdose in the United States.
 While it is used for medical purposes, people who use it for recreational use put their health at risk for lethal outcomes.
-He went on to further express the dangers of Fentanyl:
+He went on to further express the dangers:

 “People who use Fentanyl need to know, they are flirting with death more so than any other drug.
 It’s a killer and there is no way around it.”